Jo-nathanWright/student-workbook/src/reflections/wk2/Day7.md

-# Day 1 - INTRO TO JAVASCRIPT
+# Day 7 - JAVASCRIPT FUNCTIONS, OBJECTS, AND LOOPS

 ## Daily Questions

-- What is Scope ?
+- What are the three ways to syntactically write a function?
+What are the differences in how the function acts (if any)?

-- What is Hoisting ?
+- What is the difference between Parameters and Arguments?

-- In what cases might you use let vs const vs var?
+- What are higher order functions?
+Can you provide an example?